When you hear the term “self-care” what comes to mind?

 My definition of self-care is simple, it’s basically any habit or practice that helps you function better and maintain or improve your health — whether it be mentally, emotionally or physically.

-Self-care is knowing when you need to take care of yourself and in a way that will improve how you feel overall.
+It’s also knowing when you need to take care of yourself and in a way that will improve how you feel overall.

 What Self-Care Isn’t